-This handbook has been designed to assist you by centralizing important information, policies, and guidelines relevant while you are a student in the Accelerated Masters of Science in Nursing Program at Saint Louis University.
+This handbook has been designed to assist you by centralizing important information, policies, and guidelines relevant to your nursing education at Saint Louis University.
 You are urged to read this handbook and keep it while a nursing student at Saint Louis University.
 You are responsible for the information which is published herein.